jmonterrubio/Identify-Fraud-From-Enron-Email/README.md

 7. feature fraction_from_poi (0.070529)
 ```

 As we can see, two of the new features created (fraction_to_poi and fraction_from_poi) seems to be important in the search of POIs.
-The other ones won't give us any clue about them with 0 importance.
+The other ones that aren't in the list above won't give us any clue about them with 0 importance.

 ### What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?